 5 Signs Your Naples Business Website Is Quietly Hurting You

 Most Naples business owners know when their website is bad.
 It looks old, loads slowly, or hasn't been updated in years.
-But a surprising number of websites hurt their owners in ways that aren't immediately visible — losing leads quietly, ranking poorly on Google, and leaving a weak first impression without any obvious red flag.
+But a surprising number of websites hurt their owners in ways that aren't immediately visible — losing leads quietly, ranking poorly on Google, and leaving a weak first impression.

 Here are the five signs that your current website is working against you — and what to do about each one.